Spain and Portugal

 The Plaza de España is a popular place to gather in Central Madrid.
 It features a large monument to Miguel de Cervante, author of Don Quixote.

-Day 3 Madrid landmarks
+Day 3 Madrid

 Tapas dinner